tursunova/optimization-system-for-tracking/README.md

-## System for modeling stochastic optimization algorithms for tracking
+## System for modeling of stochastic optimization algorithms for tracking

 ### HOWTO
 1. Clone the project